 Jerez Sherry Tours

-Similar like Alhambra tours in Granada or Alcazar tours in Seville, it is not hard to find a sherry tour in Jerez.
+Similar to Alhambra tours in Granada or Alcazar tours in Seville, it is not hard to find a sherry tour in Jerez.
 Maybe it is THE reason for you to come to the city and experience a Jerez sherry tour!

 Jerez holds many bodegas and producers of sherry wine.
 Each of these bodegas opens up to the public at certain times and under certain conditions.
-They all include history of the sherry wine from Jerez de la Frontera and a tour of the bodega.
+They all include the history of the sherry wine from Jerez de la Frontera and a tour of the bodega.